crazydogen/crazydogen.github.io/src/kali_live_persistence.md

   - Kali
 tags:
   - Kali live persistence
-excerpt: easy way to install kali live persistence
+excerpt: a easy way to install kali live persistence
 ---

 Using a kali live persistence is kind of compromise of choosing daily OS.
 However, I notice that it's a troublesome experience to install a kali live persistence.
-Here are my easy way to install it.
+Here is my easy way to install it.
 ## #0x01 Download kali live image
 Download kali live image from [Offical download url](https://www.kali.org/downloads/).